dream-num/univer/docs/embed-docs-table-like-block-bleed.md

 ### Width

 The Docs line layout receives an authoritative child content width from the embed content-size provider.
+This measured width is a content capability, not a Docs page-width mutation: Docs still lays the block into the body text column, and the live viewport performs visual bleed when the measured content is wider.

 For Sheets: